microsoft/promptpex/docs/src/content/docs/reference/test-generation.md

 ## Input Specification

-The [first transformation](https://github.com/microsoft/promptpex/blob/dev/src/prompts/generate_intent.prompty) takes the prompt uder test and extracts the **input specification (IS)**.
+The [first transformation](https://github.com/microsoft/promptpex/blob/dev/src/prompts/generate_intent.prompty) takes the prompt under test and extracts the **input specification (IS)**.
 The input specification is a description of the input to the prompt.
 In this case, the input consists of a sentence and a word from that sentence.